 These troubles have driven an exodus from the territory, further depressing economic activity, crippling schools and other institutions, and leaving fewer taxpayers to shoulder the debt.
 Of all living Puerto Ricans born on the island, more than half have moved elsewhere, with about 130,000 residents fleeing to the mainland after Hurricane Maria alone.
 More people of Puerto Rican descent now live on the mainland than on the island, and the territory’s population is predicted to fall by another 8 percent [PDF] by 2024.

-As a territory, its options are limited.
-It cannot receive International Monetary Fund assistance, like insolvent countries such as Greece have.
-Neither can it file for Chapter 9 bankruptcy, which municipalities such as Detroit have used to receive legal protection against creditor claims while they restructure their payments.
+As a territory, Puerto Rico’s options were limited from the beginning.
+It could not receive assistance from the International Monetary Fund, like insolvent countries such as Greece have.
+Neither could it file for Chapter 9 bankruptcy, which municipalities such as Detroit have used to receive legal protection against creditor claims while restructuring their payments.
 Compounding the problem is the sheer size of the debt: Puerto Rico’s is by far the biggest government bankruptcy in U.S. history.

 The island’s legislature tried to design its own restructuring process [PDF], which would have allowed public services to continue uninterrupted while it negotiated lower debt payments, but the U.S. Supreme Court rejected the law.
 Congress and President Barack Obama’s administration drew up an alternative plan, the 2016 Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).